Welcome

 Welcome to the Department of Philosophy at the University of Innsbruck!

 We do philosophy in its entire thematic breadth and from a variety of different perspectives, such as analytic philosophy, phenomenology, and hermeneutics.
 Our research can be found in numerous journals and books.
-We take care to ensure that different traditions, approaches, and positions are not only represented within the Institute but brought together in our research, projects, and teaching in a respectful, open, and free dialogue.
+We take care to ensure that different traditions, approaches, and positions are not only represented within the Department but brought together in our research, projects, and teaching in a respectful, open, and free dialogue.

-At our department, philosophy is not only what we do; it is what we live.
+At our Department, philosophy is not only what we do; it is what we live.

 During the Thun-Hohenstein university reform after the March Revolution of 1848, the subject of philosophy was represented at the Faculty of Philosophy of the University of Innsbruck by Georg Schenach.
 When he was appointed to the University of Vienna in 1857, the chair went to Tobias Wildauer, whose interest, at the latest after his election to the Imperial Council in 1873, was obviously more politics than philosophy.